itsmohamedyahia/hashnode/clqb8ajre000d08jv94r6gn53.md

 outerFunction(); // 'some variable'
 ```

-if we ran outerFunction, 'some variable' is console logged but why? there is no `variable` variable declared in the innerFunction, how did innerFunction get the value of variable from the outerFUnction?
-That is because functions have access to variables declared within its lexical scope which includes the outerFunction
+If we ran outerFunction, 'some variable' is console logged but why?
+There is no `variable` variable declared in the `innerFunction`, how did `innerFunction` get the value of variable from the `outerFunction`?
+That is because functions have access to variables declared within its lexical scope which includes the `outerFunction`.

-SO BORING YES, but watch this
+SO BORING YES, but watch this:

 ```js
 function outerFunction() {